iturner72/book-notes/the_network_state.md

 societal consensus, while others are amenable to decentralized verification.
     * And we understand why groups need both to survive; the backwards will be beaten, while the unpopular will never have political power in the first place.

+### God, State, Network

+* 71?
+Many progressive atheists are by no means astatists; they worship the State as if it were God.
+And many libertarian atheists may not believe in either God *or* the State, but they do believe in the Network - whether that be their social network or their cryptocurrency.